kshitijstc/kshitijstc/README.md

 # Hi 👋, I’m Kshitij M Gajbhiye
-- 👀 I’m interested in Fullstack Web Developmen, Robotics
+- 👀 I’m interested in Fullstack Web Development and Robotics.
 - 🌱 I’m currently learning MERN stack that will be used to make lively websites.
 - 📫 How to reach me g.kshitij@iitg.ac.in